ComputationalRegulatoryGenomicsICL/cageflow/README.md

 * `--chromsizes` specifies a TSV file with a list of chromosome sizes.
 This option is mandatory when using the default `STAR` aligner (to convert its output wig files to bigWig files) but must not be used together with an optional argument `--bowtie2` (see below).
 * `--index` specifies a directory with a genome index (`bowtie2` or `STAR`).
 This is a mandatory option, unless `--fasta` is set.
 This option is mutually exclusive with `--fasta`, `--gtf`, `--splicesites` and `--chromsizes`.
 * `--samplesheet` specifies the input CSV samplesheet.
 This option is mutually exclusive with `--infolder`.
-* `--infolder` specifies the folder within which the fastq files are.
-The files are searched in the subfolders too.
-The files are expected to be defined as <sample_identifier>_R{1,2}\*fastq.gz, where \* denotes any set of characters, and sample_identifier will be used in the downstream processes.
+* `--infolder` specifies the input directory with FASTQ files (stored together for all samples or located in per-sample subdirectories).
 This option is mutually exclusive with `--samplesheet`.
 * `[OPTIONAL_ARGUMENTS]` can be:
     * `--params-trimgalore 'params'` specifies any options that can be passed to `TrimGalore!`.
 This option is useful for any non-standard read processing (for example, for CAGEscan reads that require the removal of a fixed number of nucleotides from the 5'-ends of the forward and reverse reads ([Bertin et al., 2017](https://www.nature.com/articles/sdata2017147))).
 The string with the parameters for `TrimGalore!` must be surrounded by single quotes.
     * `--nogtrim` makes the pipeline skip the G-trimming step.
 This option is useful for processing non-CAGE data (for example, CAGEscan reads which do not seem to require trimming of a 5'-`G` ([Bertin et al., 2017](https://www.nature.com/articles/sdata2017147))).
 This option can be used together with `--params-trimgalore` (see an example below).